FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_3_Channel_Based_Streams.md

 ![](include/SpatRevolution_UserGuide_-054.jpg)

-We have already covered the two channel Binaural stream type for monitoring and final encoding into Binaural format.
+We have already covered the two-channels Binaural stream type for monitoring and final encoding into Binaural format.
 One of the other important Stream Types is referred to as _Channel Based_.
 This stream can range from a single channel mono to a multichannel audio stream of up to 64 signals which flow as a perfectly synchronised group through the signal graph defined in the _Environment Setup_.
 The channel count of the stream is set by the choice in the _Speaker Arrangement_ pull